ferraridavide/ChatGPTPowerToys/README.md

 Unfortunately, ChatGPT does not provide a query string parameter for passing prompts.
 Therefore, we must utilize a browser extension to inject the prompt.

 ### Using Tampermonkey (recommended)
-Tampermonkey is a popular browser extension that allows to inject custom user scripts in webpages, visit [tampermonkey.net](https://www.tampermonkey.net/) to download.
+Tampermonkey is a popular browser extension that allows to inject custom user scripts in webpages, visit [tampermonkey.net](https://www.tampermonkey.net/) to install it.

 Install this script
 ```